 If you willfully fail to appear on a scheduled court date for a misdemeanor case after you were released on your own recognizance (otherwise known as an “O.R.” release), the prosecution will additionally charge you with “failure to appear” as a misdemeanor.

 Before you can be convicted of this offense, the prosecutor must prove that you intended to “evade the process of the court“.
 Evidence of your intent may be established if you failed to appear within 14 days of your appearance date.
 Under California Penal Code 1320, if convicted, you face

-If you are released O.R. for a felony case (and the same facts apply), you will be additionally charged with felony “failure to appear”.
+If you are released on O.R. in a felony case (and the same facts apply), you will be additionally charged with felony “failure to appear”.
 Under California Penal Code 1320, if convicted, you face

-It should be noted that if your FTA involves a felony case where you posted bail, the maximum fine increases from $5,000 to $10,000.25
+It should be noted that if your FTA involves a felony case where you posted bail, the maximum fine increases from $5,000 to $10,000.14

 For more discussion, see our post on How long do you stay in jail for a bench warrant?

-How the court enters the California bench warrant “in the system”
+Entering a California bench warrant “in the system”

-If the agency fails to enter your warrant into the NCIC and that failure
+If the agency fails to enter your warrant into the NCIC and that failure either

 - prevents the bondsman from surrendering you into custody,